geopm/geopm/integration/experiment/README.md

 # Experiments

-This directory provides the integration infrastructure with experiements.
+This directory provides the integration infrastructure with experiments.
 All experiments are broken into two parts: running parallel jobs, and analyzing the job output.

 ## Common Python Supporting Files